Tirumurukāṟṟuppaṭai

-Tirumurukātṟuppatai (திருமுருகாற்றுப்படை, meaning Guide to Lord Murugan) is an ancient devotional Tamil poem in the Sangam literature genre entirely dedicated to the god Murugan.
+Tirumurukāṟṟuppaṭai (திருமுருகாற்றுப்படை, meaning Guide to Lord Murugan) is an ancient devotional Tamil poem in the Sangam literature genre entirely dedicated to the god Murugan.
 Murugan is described as the nephew of the god Vishnu, who is called Mayon or the ruler of the worlds.
 Authored by Nakkiranar, it is the first poem in the Ten Idylls (Pattuppāṭṭu) anthology.
 The poem is generally dated to the late classical period (2nd to 4th century CE), with some scholars suggesting it may have been composed a few centuries later.

 The anthologies and poems of the Sangam literature have numerous references and verses to Murugan – also known as Subrahmanya, Kumara, Skanda, Kartikeya in other parts of India.
 The Tirumurukarruppatai poem is exclusively about different manifestations and shrines of Murugan.
 It describes different major temples dedicated to him in the Tamil region, six locations, the natural scenes, worship practices and the culture of the people.